 Juggling multiple student loan payments can be challenging for many graduates.
 Today, most former students leave college with at least one student loan; on average the typical graduate in the United States carries $27,975 of debt upon crossing the threshold at commencement.
 The average student loan varies greatly from one state to another, with the average debt surpassing $25,000 in some North Eastern states.

 A lot can change from the time a student receives a loan to the time they graduate.
 During college, many student loans come with in-school payment deferments, but once payments kick in many graduates are confronted with high monthly bills.
 On the flip side, some students find success with a well-paying job post-graduation.
-They’ve spent four years building up their credit score and now would qualify for much lower interest rates and better terms.
+They’ve spent four years building up their credit score and now would qualify for much lower interest rates and better terms - especially when it comes to private student loans.

 In both these situations, it might make sense to seek out student loan refinancing options.
 After taking some time to shop around, a refinanced student loan should have much better terms than the original loans.
 Depending on the circumstances, such loans might reduce your monthly payment with extended payment terms or lower interest rates.